tek/chromatin.py/README.md

 # Usage

 ## Declare
+After startup, **chromatin** sources the files `{runtimepath}/chromatin/plugins.vim`.
-To add a plugin, call the command `Cram` from an `after/plugin` file:
+To add a plugin, call the command `Cram` from there:

 ```viml
 Cram myo
 Cram /home/tek/path/to/proteome { 'name': 'proteome' }
 ```

-Any string that `pip` can understand will work, but the name has to be supplied in the options.
+Any string that `pip` can understand will work, but the name has to be supplied in the options for nontrivial requirements.

 ## Install